sbuss/voteswap/docs/design.md

 can get a feeling for the likelihood of users defecting in this prisoner's dilemma.

+When users are paired we need to tell each user how likely the paired user is to vote like they pledged.
+If my paired user rated themselves 5/5 likely to vote for their pledge, it would increase my own chances of voting like I pledged.
+Defection is always an attractive strategy in the prisoner's dilemma, but *maybe* this will help reduce the incidence.

 TODO: Talk to a statistician and a pollster.
 Try to contact Eliezer to use his network of smart people to figure this out.